India, Pak agree on visa-free travel to Kartarpur gurdwara; differ over visitors' fee

-But the two sides could not finalize the draft agreement on the corridor, with Pakistan insisting on charging a service fee from Indian pilgrims and not allowing protocol officials to accompany them.
-"Owing to inflexibility, persistent inflexibility shown by Pakistan, the agreement fell short of finalization today," said S C L Das, Joint Secretary with the Ministry of Home Affairs who led the Indian delegation.
+But the two sides could not finalise the draft agreement on the corridor, with Pakistan insisting on charging a service fee from Indian pilgrims and not allowing protocol officials to accompany them.
+“Owing to inflexibility, persistent inflexibility shown by Pakistan, the agreement fell short of finalisation today,” said S C L Das, Joint Secretary with the Ministry of Home Affairs who led the Indian delegation.

-He hoped Pakistan will reconsider its position on the two "genuine demands".
-Another meeting is planned, with Pakistan saying it should preferably be next week.
-In Lahore, Pakistan delegation leader Mohammad Faisal also said India will have to show "a little flexibility".
+He hoped Pakistan will reconsider its position on the two “genuine demands”.
+Another meeting is planned.
+In Lahore, Pakistan delegation leader Mohammad Faisal also said India will have to show “a little flexibility”.

 “Two or three points of the draft agreement are left to be agreed upon as there has been consensus on the remaining ones,” Faisal, who is also the Pakistan Foreign Office spokesperson, said.
 Persons of Indian origin holding OCI (Overseas Citizenship of India) card too can visit the gurdwara using the Kartarpur corridor, officials said.